ximus/personal-sites/ximus.xyz/content/notes/gate.md

 ## Assembly
-Access to a workshop helped, pictures [LINK] are the best record.
+Access to a workshop helped, pictures are the best record, [see below](#photos).

 ## Notes on learning firmware development
 http://homepages.inf.ed.ac.uk/dts/pm/Papers/nasa-c-style.pdf

-## Notes on using the xport (spin this)
+## [WIP][spin this] Notes on using the xport
 * fun with linux serial stack and how a what a linux driver looks like
 * apis not so great, termio vs termios vs tty_ioctl, ...
 * SDK well orgarnized, setup worked well, documentation pretty good.

-## Notes on how Riot OS works (spin this)
+## [WIP][spin this] Notes on how Riot OS works
 * add explenations as to how riot works, diagrams. ex network layer, threads, processes

 @@@ GET BACK TO THIS
 - using stat tools was great to charactirize signal.
 - shows histogram screenshots, console
-- Code todo: add message signing to gate requests
+- mention ruby xport tests
+- mention polymer was a more consistent, solid dev experience compared to angular.
+Less hacking about, less missed expections, less digging into the bowels of the beast and reading documentation, less abstract concepts

 ## Photos
 There was some photographic record, [check it out](https://picasaweb.google.com/104618138749013524886/GateProject?authuser=0&feat=directlink)